 Keep a Research Journal or a record of your research.
 Document what you have found, requested/received, and what is useful and why.

-This is a list of library lingo from the University of Alaska-Fairbanks.
+This is a list of library lingo from Antioch University.
 Below is a compiled list of terms commonly used during library research and use.

 ABSTRACT: A summary or basic idea of an article or book.